GoogleCloudPlatform/cluster-toolkit/docs/tutorials/htcondor.md

 ID: 1     1    -     -      1   1.0
 ```

-When complete, observe the output of your job:
+Once the pool autoscales (approx. 5 minutes), observe the output of your job:

 ```bash
 cat out